-With Loss of Ferry Service, Griffing Airlines Becomes Put-in-Bay’s Winter Lifeline for The Islanders
+With Loss of Ferry Service, Airline Is Put-in-Bay’s Winter Lifeline

 With the recent stoppage of the Put-in-Bay Ferry Service, several hundred islanders living on South Bass Island known to most as Put-in-Bay, Ohio must now rely on an island airline transportation company for supplies including prescriptions, perishable food goods, and even the US Mail.

-Griffing Flying Service is a 3rd generation family-owned business that recently celebrated 80 years of Put-in-Bay Winter service to the islands.
-Operating out of Port Clinton, Ohio and weather permitting they provide freight and passenger service to and from the island in the isolated winter months.
-Utilizing a range of airplanes that carry 4, 6 and 8 people the 8 to 10-minute flight across frigid water or jagged ice can often be hampered by low ceilings, poor visibility, icing conditions, dangerous winds or blinding snowfall.
+Griffing Flying Service is a 3rd generation family-owned airline that recently celebrated 80 years of Put-in-Bay Winter service to the islands.
+Operating out of Port Clinton, Ohio, and weather permitting they provide freight and passenger service to and from the island in the isolated winter months.
+Utilizing a range of airplanes that carry 4, 6, and 8 people the 8 to 10-minute flight across frigid water or jagged ice can often be hampered by low ceilings, poor visibility, icing conditions, dangerous winds, or blinding snowfall.

 On average Griffing’s Island Airlines will transport over 9000 passengers annually in over 3000 flights.
 “There are days we just cannot fly safely,” stated Thomas Griffing, and on those days you feel a little helpless.
 Even the simple case of the flu can mean depending on airline service to get to a doctor on the mainland or to receive prescription medicine sent by nearby community pharmacies.

-Many conveniences such as a trip to the mall, movies, concert or sporting event require careful planning around weather conditions and flight schedules.
+Many conveniences such as a trip to the mall, movies, concerts, or sporting events require careful planning around weather conditions and flight schedules.
 The Put-in-Bay Airport is not lit precluding takeoffs or landings before dawn or after dusk further adding to the challenge of the Put-in-Bay island life.
-If that is not enough of a damper, a one-way adult ticket will set you back $46.75 and that can add up over time.
+If that is not enough of a damper, a one-way adult ticket will set you back $47.50 and that can add up over time.

-While Put-in-Bay may host hundreds of thousands of tourists in the spring-summer & fall, only a select few will ever witness her beauty and solitude in the frigid winter months, and perhaps that’s by design.
+While Put-in-Bay may host hundreds of thousands of tourists for island events in the 2022 season, only a select few will ever witness her beauty and solitude in the frigid winter months, and perhaps that’s by design.